hungsu/digital_garden/src/site/notes/Claims/You should link your notes.md

 # You should link your notes

 > [!quote] [[Private/Howard Bloom\|Howard Bloom]] via [[Farnam Street\|Farnam Street]]
 > It is not the amount of knowledge that makes a brain.
 It is not even the distribution of knowledge.
-It is the interconnectedness.
+It is the interconnectedness. #quote

 You probably write a lot of notes already, and already have [[Private/Reasons to write notes\|Reasons to write notes]].
 What might not be so obvious is why you should link your notes together.
 Maybe you've seen a lot of hype about Roam Research, Zettelkasten, Obsidian and don't get why.
 Here are the reasons I link my notes, regardless of app.